DeeHubForGit/auto_man/AUTH_SETUP.md

 - ✅ The **anon key** is safe to expose in the browser
 - ❌ **Never** use the service_role key in browser code
-- The `config.local.js` file is gitignored to keep your credentials private